 -Bring proof of residency in the form of a drivers license or a utility bill.

--Gasoline needs to be in an approved container, commonly found at auto parts stores.
+-Gasoline needs to be in a tightly sealed container with a lid.
 Please note, containers are not returned.

 -Needles/sharps should be transported in a rigid, puncture-resistant, tightly-sealed container, including: bleach bottles, liquid detergent bottles, or coffee cans with lids.